 If you are already receiving Social Security benefits when you turn 65 (although I hope that you have strongly considered the benefits of waiting until age 70!), the Social Security Administration is supposed to automatically sign you up for Medicare.
 However, unless you have evidence that this has happened (such as the receipt of a Medicare card in the mail), it is better to confirm it with someone at the Social Security Administration.

-But before you start searching for plans, it is a good idea to have a list of all of your health care providers (doctors) and medications (including dosages), as well as your preferred drugstore(s).
+Once you have your Medicare number it is time to start searching for plans.
+Before you start, it is a good idea to have a list of all of your health care providers (doctors) and medications (including dosages), as well as your preferred drugstore(s).

 Just browse to medicare.gov and click on “Get Started.”
 Then “Get the basics,” then “Learn based on my situation.”
 The web pages will ask a series of questions and guide you to pages that will present you with various insurance options to choose from based on your situation.

-You can always start your information gathering anonymously by clicking “Continue without logging in,” but it is likely to be more convenient to go ahead a register on the site so that you can save all of the information that you enter.
+You will want to register on the site so that you can save all of the information that you enter.

 Medicare Part A